Mateba Autorevolver: Variants

-In addition, their barrels can be changed with interchangeable 3", 4", 5", 6", 7" and 8" inch barrels.
+In addition, their barrels can be changed with interchangeable 3", 4", 5"-, 6"-, 7"- and 8"-inch barrels.

-There was apparently chambering in 30-357 AeT offered according to manuals released in 2000-2001, it is unknown if any were actually produced in this caliber.
+There was chambering in 30-357 AeT offered according to manuals released in 2000, it is unknown if any were actually produced in this caliber.

 Mateba Grifone

 Also available was the Mateba Grifone, a revolver carbine which came in three primary variants: